apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

 the tasks.
 This is a very simple definition, since we just want the DAG to be run when we set this up with Airflow, without any retries or complex scheduling.
-In this example, please notice that we are creating this DAG using the ``@dag`` decorator as shown below, with the python function name acting as the DAG identifier.
+In this example, please notice that we are creating this DAG using the ``@dag`` decorator as shown below, with the Python function name acting as the DAG identifier.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl.py
     :language: python